careyc73/CleaningData/README.md

 	4) Many of the original variables have been removed.
-Though the script hard codes which columns remain (more under assumptions) the removal is performed by a parametized function such that selection of different functions would be straightforward.
+Though the script hard codes which columns remain (more under assumptions) the removal is performed by a parametized function such that selection of different variables would be straightforward.
     5) Finally the script outputs a data set (in the form of a data table) containing the mean value for each variable grouped by activity and test subject.
 Ie., the mean value for each sample of "Walking" taken